alexvpickering/alexvpickering.github.io/_posts/2016-08-01-drug-combinations.md

 Data Augmentation
 -----------------
 <br>
 Hopeless Model, realizing his folly, figures out a clever way to improve his predictions.
-He reasons that the expression of each gene is affected by two separate treatments (`dA` and `dB`), and that the effect of the combined treatment should be similar irrespective of which treatment is responsible for which effect.
+He reasons that the expression of each gene is affected by two separate treatments (by amounts `dA` and `dB`), and that the effect of the combined treatment should be similar irrespective of which treatment is responsible for which effect.
 This reasoning allows him to randomly swap `dA` and `dB` for each gene and thereby gives him access to an essentially limitless amount of training data (lines that end with `#!` indicate a change from the previous model):

 {% highlight python %}
 from nolearn.lasagne import BatchIterator from random import choice, sample

-# Class to Swap dAs and dBs ----------
+# Class to Swap dAs and dBs ----

 class FlipBatchIterator(BatchIterator):